prateek-padhy/pokedex/README.md

 # Pokedex

+## About

+This is a Web-based Pokédex in which you can see the list of Pokémons and sort them by Name, Height, or Weight.
+On click of the 'Find out more' button, you will take to a detail page.

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7.
+This project was create with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.7, [NgRx](https://ngrx.io/) and [Bootstrap](https://getbootstrap.com/docs/5.1/getting-started/introduction/).
+With the help from [PokéAPI](https://pokeapi.co/)

 ## Development server